Charities the Brotherhood Supports

 PCRF

-For players without a specific personal foundation, we rotate among three organizations with deep ties to the Kentucky basketball family.
+For players without a specific personal foundation, we rotate among three organizations with deep ties to the Duke basketball family.

 Emily Krzyzewski Center